PayPal import Banana Extension (*.csv)

 Activate the import PayPal transaction

 First you need to update the import filters in Banana Accounting.
-See also Manage apps.
+See also Manage extensions.

 - Start Banana Accounting 9